Research and Data Management

 Brigham Young University - Hawaii Biology Department

-With Dr. Roger Goodwill, I was hired to collect and survey the marine invertebrate species of Saipan in the Commonwealth of the Northern Mariana Islands.
-Here, I would spend each day SCUBA diving and snorkeling to collect specimens and evenings photographing, identifying and storing each individual.
+With Dr. Roger Goodwill, I was brought on to survey and document marine invertebrate communities around Saipan in the Commonwealth of the Northern Mariana Islands.

 Capstone Research